Analysis | The GOP struggles with what to do on employer vaccine mandates

 Similarly, one of the few prominent Republicans to weigh in on the issue this week, Senate Minority Leader Mitch McConnell (R-Ky.), said Monday that businesses and school boards should be allowed to mandate vaccines.

-Yet again in the GOP, there is a tension between some of these figures and their more ambitious and extreme counterparts.
-Those Republicans have jumped on-board with the bans on vaccine and school mask mandates that the GOP base loves, even though those mandates are broadly quite popular with the American people.
+Yet again in the GOP, there is tension between some of these figures and their more ambitious and extreme counterparts.
+Those Republicans have jumped onboard with the bans on vaccine and school mask mandates that the GOP base loves, even though those mandates are broadly popular with the American people.
 Sen. Ted Cruz (R-Tex.) recently proposed a bill banning all vaccine mandates.
 “My legislation also provides civil rights protections for employees from their employers, to stop discrimination based on vaccination status,” Cruz said.

 But that wing of the party has been rather quiet about the prospect of employer mandates this week, even as those mandates are now more legitimately beginning to appear over the horizon for many Americans.